How should I dress?

 What kind of music do you have?

 We sing from the 2013 Presbyterian hymnal Glory to God.
-Our organist plays our pipe organ every Sunday (and occasionally our piano) and our handbell choir plays about once a month.
+Our organist plays our pipe organ every Sunday (and occasionally our piano), our handbell choir plays about once a month, and we sometimes have contemporary musicians or special guest performances.
 We don’t have a standing vocal choir, but we do have a pop-up choir who sings during special services.
 Pop–up choir is an easy commitment, since it usually only “pops up” around one or two anthems and doesn’t involve long-term regular rehearsals.
 If you sing or play an instrument and would be willing to share your gifts in a worship service, Pastor Leia would love to make that happen!

 Are there any classes for my children during the service?